brueckmann/Tiny_Conjoint_Helpers_for_Qualtrics/README.md

 Much of the code can also be adapted for other uploads of embedded data to the Qualtrics survey flow.

+## Qualtrics-CSS-use-question-in-landscape-mode-GB
+This [file](Qualtrics-CSS-use-question-in-landscape-mode-GB.html) contains css can be included in qualtrics conjoint table questions as html code to notify users that these questions should be viewed in landscape view on mobile devices.
+It supports multiple languages, therefore, make sure to also include the code in all the translations.

 ## More to follow :)